ProductionEXP/Python-One-Word-Story/README.md

   Clear story - CLears the story file, the names will stay but there will be no story See Story   - Displays the story, after 1 sec you will be givin the option to press any key to remove the story and go back to the admin menu
   Exit        - Exits admin mode
   End         - Ends the script

-  If you enter in a command that is not listed it will just return you to the original menu.

 ### To change either the username or password for admin mode